 Farmers in undeveloped countries often cause deforestation as trees are generally the only way for them to cook or earn an extra income through charcoal production.
 In Zambia our partner WeForest helps the Miombo community become part of the solution engaging with more than 800 small-scale farmer families to make them stewards of their forests.

 They receive forestry training, efficient fuel stoves, and subsidies for grafted fruit trees, and specially women are becoming entrepreneurs as they are trained and equipped to run home-based tree-nurseries.
 Furthermore, they can apply for specific permaculture or plant nursery training to diversify their skills and farm livelihoods.

-Since we started Wado we have helped to plant 26.980 trees, most of them fruit trees.
+Since we started Wado we have been planting two trees for each pair of sneakers sold, helping to plant 31.380 trees in Zambia, most of them fruit trees.
 This is because in addition to being able to restore the forest, local farmers can harvest the fruit, eat it or sell it.
 Alongside the reforestation project, we also help to link farmers to local private sector companies such as honey productors, financing beehives which are installed on some of the trees that have been planted.

 As a result, the community learns new skills, diversifies their economic activities and receive additional income, which makes them less dependant on the WeForest contribution.

 Albizia spp., Avocado Tree, Brachystegia spp., Combretum spp., Isoberlinia spp., Julbernardia paniculata, Pinus oocarpa,

 6.400 tons CO2

 The typical Miombo forest, located in the Copperbelt province, has suffered from mining and charcoal production more than anywhere else in Zambia.